MitchellGray100/InferenceServing/README.md

 Kubernetes Service load-balances traffic across ready pods
 ```

+Autoscaling is supported in the MVP.

-PVC sharing across replicas may require a compatible storage access mode such as `ReadWriteMany`.
+MiniTen uses a shared PVC-backed Hugging Face cache by default.
+When autoscaling creates more than one replica for a deployment, the configured storage class must support mounting that cache across replicas with a compatible access mode such as `ReadWriteMany`.

+If the local or cloud cluster does not support a compatible shared volume mode, the deployment may still run with one replica, but multi-replica autoscaling with a shared cache is not guaranteed.

 ---